elastic/kibana/x-pack/test_utils/README.md

 The `testBedConfig` has the following properties (all **optional**)

 - `defaultProps` The default props to pass to the mounted component.
-Those props can be overriden when calling the `setup()` callback.
+Those props can be overriden when calling the `setup([props])` callback
 - `memoryRouter` Configuration object for the react-router `MemoryRouter` with the following properties
-  - `wrapComponent` Flag to add or no the `MemoryRouter`.
-If set to `false`, there won't be any router and the component won't be wrapped on a `<Route />`. (default: `true`)
+  - `wrapComponent` Flag to provide or not a `MemoryRouter`.
+If set to `false`, there won't be any router and the component won't be added on a `<Route />`. (default: `true`)
-  - `initialEntries` The React Router **initial entries** setting ([see doc](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/MemoryRouter.md))
+  - `initialEntries` The React Router **initial entries** setting. (default: `['/']`. [see doc](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/MemoryRouter.md))
   - `initialIndex` The React Router **initial index** setting (default: `0`)
   - `componentRoutePath` The route **path** for the mounted component (default: `"/"`)
-  - `onRouter` A callBack that will be called with the React Router instance once it is mounted
+  - `onRouter` A callBack that will be called with the React Router instance when the component is mounted
 - `store` An redux store.
 You can also provide a function that returns a store. (default: `null`)

 ## `setup([props])`

 When registering a Testbed, you receive in return a setup function.
-This function accepts one optional argument
+This function accepts one optional argument:

 - `props` (optional) Props to pass to the mounted component.